 I handle things like our contracts and agreements with artists, creating budgets for advertising and promotion, or if extra money is needed for a show’s production or a special project, as well as marketing plans for our shows.
 I also work with press.
 Most of the decisions concerning the gallery’s creative direction, including things like themes and ideas for shows, show titles, stuff like that- who to work with and how we can be a better partner for artists- those things are typically a collaborative effort between Lawren and myself.
 We share one big office space and spend time every day spit balling, discussing, and sometimes debating those things.

-In addition to overseeing the general curatorial direction of the gallery, I handle things like the design and maintenance of our website, the management of our social media accounts, the design and creation of all our promotional graphics, as well as the basic bookkeeping and administrative work.
+In addition to overseeing the general curatorial direction of the gallery, I handle things like the design and maintenance of our website, the management of our social media accounts, the design and creation of all our promotional graphics, as well as the any administrative work.
+I used to do all the bookkeeping, but this became a pretty time-consuming job.
+A friend pointed me towards an article called ‘freshbooks vs quickbooks‘ and as soon as I read it I decided this sort of software was the way forward.
 For the most part, all the artist relations are pretty much split evenly between Patrick and me… it’s a part of the job that tends to take the most time and effort.

 Who came up with the name Arch Enemy Arts?
 Is there a backstory?